edulinq/quizgen/README.md

 The QuizGen can compile PDFs using [Docker](https://www.docker.com/) with the `--pdflatex-use-docker` flag.
 The Docker image used for compilation is `quizgen/latex.py`.
-This image includes pdflatex and all required LaTeX packages for generating PDFs.
+This image includes pdflatex and most [standard LaTeX packages](https://packages.ubuntu.com/jammy/texlive-latex-extra) for generating PDFs.
+Ensure Docker is running and accessible by the current user to use this feature.
 The basic usage is as follows:
 ```
 python3 -m quizgen.cli.pdf.create <path to JSON file> --pdflatex-use-docker
 ```

-Requirements:
-- Ensure Docker is installed and running.
-You can verify this by running `docker info`.

-**Note** : Docker-based compilation may be slightly slower than local compilation due to container overhead.

 ### Math Equations in HTML